Joshuadrp/LetsGo/README.md

 ## Bugs

 * Bugs Fixed:
-    * **Background Image.** Wanted to give an opacity to this image.
-But I couldn't make the image opaque and the text solid or not opaque.So instead an IMG html element was added.
+    * **Background Image.** Wanted to give an opacity to the background image.
+By doing this, elements inside the parent container were opaque as well.
+Added an IMG element in the html insted of using a backgroung property in the css file.
-    * **Text not on top of IMG**.
-I wanted to display text on top of an opaque img, and it took me a while to figure out.
-I had to play with the position and used a CSS property called transform.
-I used stack overflow to get through this.
-* Known bugs:
-    * Form is not getting submitted on the deployed page, but it works when I run the website from the IDE.
-This might be due to the action of the form.
-Perhaps I need to use an absolute path insted of the relative path.
+    * **Text not on top of IMG.** IMG element pushed down my other elements as its a block element.
+Did some research and in stack overflow found a solution using the transform property and playing with the elements position.
+    * **Form not submitting**.
+Wrong path used, a slash in front of the html name page.
+E.g /signed.html.
+Removed slash and worked properly.
 ---

 ## Technologies Used